SmaniaD/LaminarFamiliesMaximalBinaryTrees/README.md

   >
   > Any finite set `Childs` with at least two elements has a
   > a `BinaryTreeWithRootandTops` whose `Tops` equals the
   > entire  set `Childs` (a maximal tree).
+This is rooted
-This is related to the existence of maximal
+  > tree-representationrelated of  a  maximal
-  >  laminar families of subsets of the finite set `Childs`.
+  >  laminar family of subsets of the finite set `Childs`.

 ## One explicit example of maximal BinaryTreeWithRootandTops